wizzo240/decodelabs_tasks/Project 1/README.md

-# Data Cleaning & Preparation
+# Project 1: Data Cleaning & Preparation

 Project 1 repository for the Decode Labs data analytics internship, focusing on data cleaning and preparation.